dazzitcorp/oldto/README.md

 ### Web application

 The OldTO site lives in `oldto-site`.
-In order to build it, you'll need the yarn package manager.
-Instructions on setting that up at https://yarnpkg.com/.

-You'll also need to get a [Google Maps API key][api key].
+You'll need to get a [Google Maps API key][api key].
 Once you've done this, set the enviroment variable `GMAPS_API_KEY` to your own api key:

     export GMAPS_API_KEY=...

-Webpack needs this to build the site when you run `yarn webpack`.
-You can spin it up by running it locally using `http-server` (install with `npm install -g http-server`).
+Webpack needs this to build the site when you run `npm run webpack`:

     cd oldto-site
-    yarn          # install dependencies
+    npm install      # install dependencies
-    yarn webpack  # bundle JavaScript and build site cd dist
+    npm run webpack  # bundle JavaScript and build site cd dist
     http-server --proxy=http://localhost:8081

-Then visit http://localhost:8080/ to browse the site.
+Now visit http://localhost:8080/ to browse the site.

-To iterate on the site, use `yarn watch`:
+To iterate on the site, use `npm run watch`:

     cd oldto-site
-    yarn watch &
+    npm run watch &
     cd dist
     http-server --proxy=http://localhost:8081